 Part 2 Cosmetic Products

-Before being used, marketed or imported into China, cosmetic products must get approval from NMPA or provincial Medical Products Administration according to the product category.
+Before being marketed or imported into China, cosmetic products must get approval from NMPA or medical products administration departments of provinces, autonomous regions, and municipalities directly under the Central Government according to the product category.

 1 Definition of Cosmetic Products

-Cosmetic products refer to chemical products for the daily use intended to be applied on any external part of human body (such as skin, hair, nails, lips etc.) by spreading, spraying or other similar ways to keep the body clean, eliminate unpleasant odor, protect skin, and improve appearance and beauty.
+Cosmetic products refer to daily chemical products intended to be applied on the external part of the human body (such as skin, hair, nails, lips, etc.) by spreading, spraying, or other similar ways for cleansing, protecting, beautifying, or grooming purposes.

-Cosmetics have various definitions in different countries (regions).
+The definitions of cosmetics vary in different countries (regions).
 How to determine whether a product falls in the scope of cosmetics in China?
 You may take into consideration the following three aspects:

 Oral administration or injection